 - Local weather conditions (high or low temperatures, rainfall, droughts or hurricanes).
 Due to delays in receiving meteorological data from NOAA stations within NYS, weather data are not included in these reports.
 It is certain that some of the variability reported below can be attributed more to weather patterns than to a "real" water trend or change.
 However, it is presumed that much of the sampling "noise" associated with weather is dampened over multiple years of data collection, and thus should not significantly influence the limited trend analyses provided for CSLAP lakes with longer and larger databases. - Sampling season and parameter limitations.
 Because sampling is generally confined to June-September, this report does not look at CSLAP parameters during the winter and other seasons.
 Winter conditions can impact the usability and water quality of a lake conditions.
 In addition, there are other sampling parameters (fecal coliform, dissolved oxygen, etc.) that may be responsible for chemical and biological processes and changes in physical measurements (such as water clarity) and the perceived conditions in the lake.
-The CSLAP 2000 report attempts to standardize some comparisons by limiting the evaluation to common sampling periods (July through August).
+The 2001 CSLAP report attempts to standardize some comparisons by limiting the evaluation to the summer recreational season and the most common sampling periods (mid-June through mid-September). - Statistical analyses.
+True assessments of water quality trends and comparison to other lakes involve rigid statistical analyses.
+Such analyses are generally beyond the scope of this program, in part due to limitations on the time available to summarize data from nearly 100 lakes in the five months from data receipt to next sampling season.
+This may be due in part to the inevitable interlake inconsistencies in sampling dates from year to year, and in part to the limited scope of monitoring.
+Where appropriate, some statistical summaries, utilizing both parametric and non-parametric statistics, have been provided within the report (primarily in Table 2).